7 Alternative March Madness Pools

 - Cons: You’ll only have rooting interest in a handful of games.

 Also known as a Calcutta Pool.
-There are so, so many different ways to do this, and they’re all pretty fun.
+There are so many different ways to do this, and they’re all pretty fun.

 - Pros: Auctions, in any fantasy and pool format, are incredibly fun.
 You have access to every team, there’s incentive to be contrarian, it requires a tremendous amount of thought (in a good way) and the stakes can get really high if there’s no cap.